-Killer Kodaks and Soul-Snatching Shutterbugs (Part 1)
+Killer Kodaks and Soul-Snatching Shutterbugs (Part 1 of 3)

 In 1965, future "Murphy Brown" star Candice Bergen was afraid for her soul...